gcve-eu/gcve.eu/content/faq.md

 ## **Q8: Where can I find the official list of GNAs?**

-A: The official registry, including a list of GNAs and their IDs, is maintained at [https://gcve.eu](https://gcve.eu).
+A: The official registry, including a list of GNAs and their IDs, is maintained at [https://gcve.eu](https://gcve.eu) and published as JSON at the following location [https://gcve.eu/dist/gcve.json](https://gcve.eu/dist/gcve.json).

 ## **Q9: Is there software that supports GCVE?**